BytesOfMan/testnet-faucet2/README.md

-# BCHA Testnet Faucet
+# eCash Testnet Faucet

-A testnet faucet for the Bitcoin ABC network.
+A testnet faucet for the eCash network.

 This is based on the work from [Chris Troutner](https://github.com/christroutner/testnet-faucet2).